olli0601/PANGEA.HIV.sim/README.md

 Generalised HIV-1 epidemics were simulated for a relatively small village population of ~8,000 individuals and a larger regional population of ~80,000 individuals from two structurally different, agent-based epidemiological models.
-The regional simulation captures individual-level HIV transmission dynamics in a regional population that is broadly similar to a site (cluster) of the HPTN071/PopART HIV prevention trial in South Africa (Hayes R, Ayles H, Beyers N, et al., Trials 2014).
+The regional simulation captures individual-level HIV transmission dynamics in a regional population that is broadly similar to a site (cluster) of the HPTN071 (PopART) HIV prevention trial in South Africa (Hayes R, Ayles H, Beyers N, et al., Trials 2014).

 This repository implements the regional model to generate sequence data and phylogenetic trees